FastWolf-051/OpenGL_example/README.md

 # OpenGLearn
-Short Information abput this project:
+Short Information about this project: this repository was created in febuary 2024, when i started learning OpenGL